ashutoshmjain/gita/src/mathuraLanding.md

 `Mathura` was the geographic center of `Bharata` — old India.
 It was also the center of mass adoption of `written-word`.

 `Mahabharta` was scribed in eighteen `Parvas` (books).
-The first book - `Adi Parva` , an abridged version that tells the story of the story, appears to be a later addition for it describes above incident — the divine intervention to scribe the entire epic.
+The first book - `Adi Parva` , an abridged version that tells the story of the story, appears to be a later addition for it describes the divine intervention to scribe the entire epic.
 The key point is `Mahabharata` is not only the longest poem, it was the first major narrative written down in text.
-Even if it wasn't a divine intervention as claimed by the hyperbole added later, scribing such an immense scripture at that time, was no less than a divine grace.
+Even if it wasn't a divine intervention, scribing such an immense scripture at that time, was no less than a divine grace.
 And `Vyasa` made a crucial point — narrating a scripture this complex to the masses, was almost impossible unless it was scribed first into written words.

 ## It all happened in `Mathura`